Science

 Prerequisite(s): Conceptual Physics

-Chemistry aims to develop students’ understanding of the particulate nature of matter, and of the changes in matter and energy that occur during chemical reactions.
-We will build on many of the skills (like making mental models) developed in Conceptual Physics.
-Topics that will be covered in this course include matter, atomic structure, the periodic table, chemical bonding, chemical reactions, stoichiometry, gasses, thermochemistry, solids, liquids, solutions, acids and bases, electrochemistry, and organic chemistry.
+Chemistry aims to develop students’ understanding of the particulate nature of matter, and of the changes in matter and energy that occur during physical and chemical reactions.
+We will build on many of the skills including using models, solving problems and investigating phenomena developed in Conceptual Physics.
+Topics that will be covered in this course include matter, atomic structure, the Periodic Table, chemical bonding and classification of solids, chemical reactions, stoichiometry, gasses, thermochemistry, phase changes, solutions, rates of chemical reactions, acids and bases, oxidation and reduction, and introductory organic chemistry.
+A strong emphasis will be placed on helping students to build investigation skills while completing 20+ experiments over the year.

-Students interested in preparing for AP Chemistry will also study additional topics like ionization energy, molecular geometry of molecules with expanded octets, percent composition, spontaneity, and weak acid/base models.
+Students interested in preparing for AP Chemistry will also study additional topics like molecular geometry of molecules with expanded octets, percent composition, and weak acid/base models.

 Prerequisite(s): Chemistry